eliasjof/SLM-cooperative-motion-planning/README.md

-# SLM-cooperative-motion-planning
-A Systematic Literature Mapping of Cooperative and Collaborative Multi-UAV Motion Planning Approaches for UAVs
+# A Systematic Literature Mapping of Cooperative and Collaborative Multi-UAV Motion Planning Approaches for UAVs

 ## Abstract